Itope84/store_navigator_be/README.md

   ```

 6. **Test the Application**
-- Open a browser or API client (e.g., Postman) and view all products by visiting `http://127.0.0.1:5000/products`.
+- You can test the application by opening a browser or API client (e.g., Postman) and visiting the API endpoints described above, replacing the domain name with `http://127.0.0.1:5000/`.

-- Get the route between two sections by visiting `http://127.0.0.1:5000/get-route?start=section_1&end=section_12`

-- Get the route to travel through multiple shelves from the entrance by visiting `http://127.0.0.1:5000/get-traveling-routes?section_ids=section_1,section_4,section_10,section_13,section_21`

 ## Notes